American Shakespeare Theatre: Fire

 The theater burned to the ground on Sunday, January 13, 2019.
-The structure was unoccupied at the time and had been vacant for 10 years.
+The structure was unoccupied at the time and had been vacant for ten years.
 No fatalities or injuries occurred, and nothing was recovered from the building.

 The cause of the fire remained unknown for several months.
-In April 2019, local teenagers Logan Caraballo, Vincent Keller, and Christopher Sakowicz were charged as adults with arson, burglary, and other felonies in connection with the fire.
+In April 2019, local teenagers, Logan Caraballo, Vincent Keller, and Christopher Sakowicz, were charged as adults with arson, burglary, and other felonies in connection with the fire.
 They were charged with starting five additional fires in the months following the theater fire.

 The trio originally pled not guilty in court, but they publicly confessed on Snapchat after the theater arson.
-Sakowicz and Keller later changed their pleas to guilty, with Sakowicz being found primarily responsible and receiving a ten-year prison sentence as well as 15 years special parole and mandatory psychiatric treatment.
-Keller potentially faces up to 18 months in prison, while Caraballo's case remains pending and sealed as of December 2022.
+Sakowicz and Keller later changed their pleas to guilty, with Sakowicz being found primarily responsible and receiving a ten-year prison sentence as well as fifteen years special parole and mandatory psychiatric treatment.
+Keller potentially faced up to eighteen months in prison, while Caraballo's case remained pending and sealed as of December 2022.

-The Shakespeare Academy at Stratford said that it plans to continue to stage outdoor performances at the property during the summer of 2019.
+The Shakespeare Academy at Stratford said that it planned to continue to stage outdoor performances at the property during the summer of 2019.

 Redevelopment

 In 2022, the town of Stratford was awarded three million dollars from the State Bond Commission to redevelop the site.
-Proposals were rejected for a large scale replica of an Elizabethan theater in favor of more modest designs featuring a multi-disciplinary arts space and an outdoor amphitheater, collectively known as the Stratford Performing Arts Center.
+Proposals were rejected for a large-scale replica of an Elizabethan theater in favor of more-modest designs featuring a multi-disciplinary arts space and an outdoor amphitheater, collectively known as the Stratford Performing Arts Center.